 Naamah and Ham’s relationship resulted in the birth of a child named Canaan.
 This explains why Noah did not directly curse Ham or Naamah, but instead cursed their child, Canaan, and his descendants.

-Another interesting fact is that in ancient times, mothers named their children.
-Naamah gave her child the name Canaan, which translates as “the lowland one” or “the one brought low.”
+Another interesting fact is that in ancient times, mostly within the descendants of Cain culture, mothers and not fathers, named their children.
+Naamah gave her child the name Canaan, which translates in her culture as “the lowland one” or “the one brought low.”

 Where the connection becomes obvious is that Cain’s descendants lived in the lowlands east of Eden.
 Their entire civilization was based on lowland culture, the plains, valleys, and flatlands far from the holy mountain.
 Because of the curse of their ancestor Cain, they were known as lowlanders.